Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_io.rst

                 ├── stim2.csv
                 └── stim2.json

-Each folder contains specific components of the model:
+Each model folder inside the :code:`data` directory contains the following components:

+- :code:`morphology/`: SWC files describing the morphological structure of the neuron
 - :code:`biophys/`: JSON files defining the distribution and properties of ion channels and other membrane mechanisms
-- :code:`mod/`: NEURON mechanism files (MOD) that implement specific ion channel kinetics and other biophysical processes
+- :code:`mod/`: NMODL mechanism files (MOD) that implement specific ion channel kinetics and other biophysical processes
 - :code:`python/`: Python classes automatically generated from MOD files
-- :code:`morphology/`: SWC files describing the morphological structure of the neuron
-- :code:`stimuli/`: the temporal patterns (JSON) and spatial distribution (CSV) of inputs to the model and the corresponding recordings
+- :code:`stimuli/`: the parameters (JSON) and spatial distribution (CSV) of inputs to the model and the corresponding recordings

 Data Format Specifications
 ------------------------------------------

+DendroTweaks uses a custom data format for biophysical configurations and stimulation protocols, designed for single-cell models with complex morphological and biophysical properties.

 Biophysical Configuration Format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~